sgall17a/encodermenu/README.md

 ```

 Here we have defined three menus, 'trees', 'patterns' and 'main_menu'.
-Note that the caption needs quotes (because it is a string), but the function does not (because it is just the name of a function.
+Note that the caption needs quotes (because it is a string), but the function does not because it is just the name of a function.

-To turn our list into a function we pass it to another function called 'wrap_menu'.
-Since our menu is itself a function,  it can be the function that is called from another menu.
-This way we can get sub-menus.
+To transform our list into a function we pass it to another function called 'wrap_menu'.
+Since our menu becomes a function,  it can be the function that is called from a menuitem.
+In this way we can get sub-menus.

-Note that since the main_menu with the caption "Patterns" calls the menu function patterns, we must define patterns before we define the main_menu.
+Menu function must be defined before they are used, thus the root menu should be the last to be defined.

 ### Functions to get information
 Three functions to get information are pre-defined: